efty13/LangGraph-Agent-Implementation---TypeScript/dev-history.md

 - No LLM is needed for simple state transformations
 - TypeScript types provide good type safety when using Annotation API correctly

-## Future Improvements (if time permits)

-- [ ] Add LangSmith integration for graph visualization
-- [ ] Configure LangGraph MCP server in IDE
-- [ ] Add more comprehensive test coverage
-- [ ] Add error handling for edge cases
-- [ ] Support for optional name with default value